towersvault/shinpokered/README.md

 #Pre-E4 NPCs
+- There is an Aide NPC in the viridian pokemon center that can toggle regular trainer randomization
+  - Only affects regular trainers that use one level for all 'mons and have no custom movesets
+  - Will replace their roster 'mons with random non-evolved 'mons (legendaries are excluded)
+  - The new mons will be swapped with their evolved forms if at a high enough level
+  - This feature was added with the intent of spicing-up subsequent Gen-1 playthroughs
 - New NPC in celadon hotel will reward coins for showing him requested pkmn
 - Move deleter/relearner added to the saffron house below COPYCAT's house
   - Code comes from Mateo's Red++ hack.
 It's simply the best gen-1 implementation and I cannot come up with something better.